Brawny pickups and SUVs main attractions at Detroit auto show | The Japan Times

 It’s all happening in a U.S. auto market that’s shrinking but still expected to remain at healthy levels.
 Last year sales fell 2 percent to 17.2 million, still near record highs.
 Analysts expect sales to be just under 17 million in 2018.

-Here are some of the vehicles being unveiled at the show, which opens to the general public on Saturday:
+Here are some of the vehicles being unveiled at the show, which opens to the general public Saturday.

-Toyota has taken the wraps off its revamped Avalon, which features a longer, lower and wider exterior and a rear cabin that extends another 7 inches (17.8 cm).
+Toyota has taken the wraps off its revamped Avalon, which features a longer, lower and wider exterior and a rear cabin that extends another 17.8 cm.

 The automaker boasts of a “neater” steering wheel, with a smaller switch cluster, enlarged hand grips and cruise control now accessible on the right spoke.